EmmaPeterson13/My-Stuff/README.md

 shut down your computer.
 It is 100% harmless, despite the shutdown.

 SEIZURE WARNING:
-The program "rainbow" flashed rainbow colors in rapid succession.
+The program "rainbow" flashes rainbow colors in rapid succession.
 Do not launch it if you are prone to seizures.

 ## INFO: